UM-Bridge/benchmarks/models/fenics-cookies-problem/README.md

 $$\displaystyle \frac{\partial u(\mathbf{x},t,\mathbf{y})}{\partial t} -\mathrm{div}\Big[ a(\mathbf{x},\mathbf{y}) \nabla u(\mathbf{x},\mathbf{y}) \Big] + \mathbf{w}(\mathbf{x}) \cdot \nabla u(\mathbf{x},t,\mathbf{y}) = f(\mathrm{x}), \quad \mathbf{x}\in D, t \in (0,T]$$

 with $$T$$ specified by the user and initial condition $$u=0$$.
 Like in the elliptic case, the advection term is null by default.
 All config options of the elliptic variant can be used here.
-Concerning time-stepping, the user can choose to use either XX or YY
+Concerning time-stepping, the time-advancing scheme is adaptive with local error control, specifically an implementation of the TR-AB2 scheme, see, e.g., [[Iserles, 2008]](https://doi.org/10.1017/cbo9780511995569.009).